Wednesday 8th May 2019 – Forensic Mental Health 4.30-7.30pm

 - Module 5: Dissertation (60 credits) students will complete a research dissertation during their final term.

-Applicants should have a good undergraduate degree in psychology or cognate discipline, or have an MBBS (or equivalent) and be registered as a Core or Higher trainee in any area of Psychiatry.
+Alternatively candidates should have an MBBS (or equivalent) and be registered as a Core or Higher trainee in any area of Psychiatry.

 Candidates seeking to obtain a qualification in part 1 of the British Psychological Society’s Qualification in Forensic Psychology must have Graduate Basis for Chartered Membership (GBC), previously referred to as GBR (Graduate Basis for Registration).